Nishmigowda11/testmigene/README.md

-Tether is designed for minimal power consumption and long battery life.
+Tether is a smart wearable device that enables seamless touch-based notifications.